What Is A Fidget Spinner?

-Earlier this year, fidget spinners made local headlines as thousands of schools across America banned the distracting toys from their campuses.
-However, in June 2017, a new threat emerged as certain Chinese manufactured spinners unexpectedly caught fire while plugged into charging ports.
+Fidget spinners made headlines at the same time they rose in popularity.
+Thousands of schools across America banned the distracting toys from their campuses.
+In June 2017, a new threat emerged as certain Chinese manufactured spinners unexpectedly caught fire while plugged into charging ports.
 This specific type of fidget spinner contained speakers and rechargeable battery packs that required a wall plug to stay charged.
 Numerous people have reported having plugged their spinners into outlets only to return to the horror of an electrical fire in their home.

 Chinese Batteries Strike Again

 In the fall of 2016, a string of devastating fires broke out after unsuspecting families purchased hoverboards that also used faulty battery technology produced in China.
 These Lithium Ion (Li-On) batteries are extremely volatile and have been banned by every major commercial airline due to the risk of fire and explosion.